 Foxtails can lodge themselves into almost anything that they come into contact with.
 They can cause irritation and pain to your pet if they become embedded somewhere they should not.
 Foxtails are narrow at one end and have pointy bristles at the other, which helps them burrow.
 Once the burr end of a Foxtail, the proper name for the pointy end, has attached to your pet, the chances of it becoming dislodged are very slim.
 The Foxtail can go unnoticed by owners for a significant amount of time causing your dog pain and discomfort until other symptoms appear.
 Dogs with long coats are particularly vulnerable to these weeds, since they can hide in their fur.

-Since dogs move through, and even eat grass, Foxtails can be found anywhere on a dog’s body.
+Since dogs move through and even eat grass, Foxtails can be found anywhere on a dog’s body.
 Some of the most common places we find them are between the toes, in the ears, the eyes, mouth, and nose.
-In severe cases we have found them imbedded deep inside the body – in the gastrointestinal tract, the airways, and reproductive tract.
+In severe cases, we have found them embedded deep inside the body – in the gastrointestinal tract, the airways, and the reproductive tract.
 Your veterinarian may have to perform a surgical procedure under an anesthetic to remove an embedded Foxtail.
 An embedded Foxtail may lead to an abscess.
 Common signs that a pet may be suffering from a lodged Foxtail are; swelling, redness, constant scratching, frequent sneezing, discharge, shaking or tilting of his/her head, and limping.

 Prevention is the best form of cure when it comes to Foxtails.
 When walking your dog during Foxtail season (Spring and early Summer time) take preventative methods, such as; clearing up any weeds on lawn, avoid grassy areas, use dog shoes, brush your dog after the walk, and even place an Outfox Field Guard over the head of your dog.